-Helpful tips for gardening in the Triangle.
+Helpful tips for gardening in the Triangle in January and February.

 • It’s time to order and then start your flower seeds indoors.
 Germination days are listed on the seed packet.
 You don’t want to start them too early.
 Count backwards the number of germination days from your last expected frost date to know when you can transplant the seedlings outdoors.